PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 multi-language report because page tabs in a Power BI report do not support localization.
 Therefore, you must provide some other means for users to navigate from page to page.
-This can be accomplished using a design technique where you add shapes to a report which act as buttons.
-When the user clicks on a shape, the shape will apply a bookmark to navigate to another page.
+This can be accomplished using a design technique where you add a navigation menu using buttons.
+When the user clicks on a button, the button is configured to apply a bookmark to navigate to another page.
 Let's step through the process of building a navigation menu that supports localization using measures from the **Localized Labels** table.

-The first thing you need to do is to hide every page in the report except for the first page which acts as the landing page.
+The first thing you need to do when building a custom navigation menu is to hide every page in the report except for the first page which acts as the report landing page.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image47.png"